ArchiMate Diagram (Layers, Elements, and Relationships)

 • Canvas modeling toolkit to create your canvas

-Tips for creating an ArchiMate Diagram
+Tips for Creating an ArchiMate Diagram

 • Start by creating a basic sketch of your diagram on paper.
-That will help you plan the overall structure and ensure that all your ideas are included.
+That will help you plan the overall structure and ensure all your ideas are included.

 • Use clear and concise titles for each of your ArchiMate elements.
 It will make it easier for others to understand your diagram.